AdobeDocs/aem-forms-automated-conversion-service.en/help/configure-service.md

 | Linux  | https://www.adobeaemcloud.com/content/marketplace/marketplaceProxy.html?packagePath=/content/companies/public/adobe/packages/cq650/servicepack/fd/AEM-Forms-6.5.4.0-WIN   |

 >[!NOTE]
-> if you already have an up and running Automated Forms Conversion service environment, to use the latest features of the conversion service, install the latest service pack, latest AEM Forms add-on package, and latest connector package in the aforementioned order.
+> If you already have an up and running Automated Forms Conversion service environment, to use the latest features of the conversion service, install the latest service pack, latest AEM Forms add-on package, and latest connector package in the mentioned order.

 ### Create custom themes and templates {#referencepackage}